Problems with public water quality and supply

 If you are worried that your water supply is contaminated, for example, because it looks, smells or tastes unusual you must get in touch with Scottish Water to enable them to take samples and investigate.
 If you are concerned that the water is making you ill, which is very unlikely, you should also go to see your doctor.

 Tests are being done to water all the time by Scottish Water to demonstrate that it is safe and meets the required standard.
 Information about water quality in your area, as well as current known service problems is available on the Scottish Water website.
-Further independent advice about water quality is available on the website of the Drinking Water Quality Regulator at www.dwqr.org.uk.
+Further independent advice about water quality is available on the Drinking Water Quality Regulator's (DWQR) website.

 If you have been having problems with contaminated water for a while, because, for example, there was flooding and the supply was disrupted, you might find a local campaign group helpful.
 Your local authority environmental health department can provide information about progress on any local problems.